machinetranslate/machinetranslate.org/integration/api-keys.md

 1. Click **Plugins for translators** > **Get a license**.

-2. You need your debit/credit card to register your account.
+2. You need your debit or credit card to register your account.
 Provide your personal details.

 3. Click **Start your plan**.